chamerling/beerbot/README.md

 # beerbot [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 >Slack Beer Bot for Build Failures

-A Slack bot which will listen to channels and messages and will automatically reply when messag matches the given pattern.
+A Slack bot which will listen to channels and will automatically reply with a custom message and a gif generated from [giphy](http://giphy.com) when message matches the given pattern.

 ## Why?